Risks of Blood Transfusion

 reactions occur because of errors made in matching the recipient's blood to the

-Even receiving the correct blood type sometimes results in a mild transfusion
+Even receiving the correct blood type sometimes results in a transfusion

 reactions are not life-threatening when treated quickly.
 Even mild reactions,